jawws88/datasci-congressional-data/README.md

 * Feel free to contact team leads with any questions or if you are interested in contributing!

 ## Related Works/Interesting Links
-Predicint US Federal Campaign Contributions using Demographic Data at the Zip code level: https://github.com/tejeffers/MoneyTalks
+Predicting US Federal Campaign Contributions using Demographic Data at the Zip code level: https://github.com/tejeffers/MoneyTalks